argoproj/argo-workflows/docs/controller_plugins.md

   that shows how to write a plugin template types.
 * Read the [controller plugin API reference](controller_swagger.md) to see what other operations there are.

-## Considerations

-## Failure Modes

-An error in a plugin is typically contained as follows:

-* Transient errors are ignored, and reconciliation aborted.
-* For node lifecycle hooks, the node will error.
-The workflow therefore may fail.
-* Other errors will result in an errored workflow.

-### Performance Is Important

-Consider a workflows with 100k nodes, and then consider you have 5 plugins:

-We'll make num(nodes) x num(plugins) calls.

-So we have 500k network calls per loop.